NorthernMan54/homebridge-alexa/README.md

 # homebridge-alexa 2nd Gen Beta Test

 Enable Amazon Alexa access to you homebridge controlled devices and accessories.
 Full support for all Amazon Alexa devices, including the echo 2nd Generation.
+Uses an Amazon smart home skill based approach for integration between HomeBridge and Amazon Alexa.  ( I have stopped using my previous version based on a custom version of HomeBridge, as Amazon is no longer supporting the integration interface I was using on newer Alexa devices, like the Echo 2nd generation. )

 * Supports multiple homebridge instances running on your network.
 * Autodiscovery of multiple Homebridge's